Brewer's Gold (US) Hop

 If the Brewer's Gold (US) hop is hard to find or if you are simply out of it on brew day, you can try to substitute it with a similar hop.
 The old way of choosing replacement hops was done by experience and "feel".
 There is nothing wrong with that way.
 However, we wanted to build a data-driven tool to find your Brewer's Gold (US) substitutions.

-Experienced brewers have chosen the following hops as substitutions of Brewer's Gold (US):
+Experienced brewers have chosen the following hop varieties as substitutions of Brewer's Gold (US):

 Is Brewer's Gold (US) available in lupulin powder?